Congratulations on wanting to write for kids. It’s an exciting but challenging thing to do.

 Subscribe to a newsletter or magazine.
 I subscribe to Writer’s Digest.

 Also build community through a critique group.
 Establish a writing group with other writers who write for kids.
 This might be in-person or online.
-You can join a crit group through SCBWI or through an email list.
+You can join a crit group through SCBWI or through finding people in a Facebook Group or a local writing center.
 Just keep telling folks, “I’m looking for a critique group.”

 Spend time around kids.
 I think this is crucial in order to stay in tune with what today’s kids talk like and think like.
 That really changes over the years.
 You could volunteer at a school if you’re not already around kids the age of your intended readers.